openmls/openmls/README.md

 ##### Evercrypt

-[EverCrypt] provides a formally verified cryptographic backend through the through [EverCrypt Rust bindings] to OpenMLS.
+[EverCrypt] provides a formally verified cryptographic backend through the [EverCrypt Rust bindings] to OpenMLS.
-The default features have to disabled and the `evercrypt-backend` feature has to be enabled.
+The default features have to disabled and the `evercrypt-backend` feature must be enabled.

 ```
 cargo build --features="evercrypt-backend" --no-default-features